Maine Coon cats are widely known for their lust-worthy coats, gentle natures, and large body size, but do all Maine Coon cats get big?

 It is hypothesized that Maine Coons are big because of their native environment.

 These cats originated in Wiscasset, Maine, where they had to develop ways of surviving through the harshest of winter climates.

 Their large bodies are thought to have been key in helping them hold more body heat.

 As domesticated cats, Maine Coons cats are often kept indoors, which can affect their growth.

-Indoor Maine Coon cats do not get a lot of physical activity to shed excess pounds, which increases their chances of getting larger.
+Indoor Maine Coon cats also do not get a lot of physical activity to shed excess pounds, which increases their chances of becoming obese.

 Maine Coon cats are known to have long, luscious, thick coats of fur.

 Although their shaggy fur does not make them large, it can give an illusion that the Maine Coon is remarkably big.

 These large cats also have a lion’s mane around their neck and chest, which only adds to their large physical size.